xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 structure of tools that many rely on for their daily computation, teaching our students how these tools work (and not just how to use them).
 Beyond the principles of programming, we want our students to understand the basics of networking, security, and operating systems.
-By revealing the innards of opaque computational "black boxes," we hope to empower our students to take control of their everyday computational practice.
+By revealing the innards of opaque computational "black boxes," we hope to empower our students to take control of their everyday digital practice.

 The most universal daily computing task of the humanities, regardless of research interest, is writing.
-Our first step in addressing daily humanistic computing in the classroom, then, is to create small "experiments" that address a student's own writing.
-These might include a lab session in which students analyze their own documents for commonly over-used "weasel words,"[^ln-weasel] for example.
-Working with one's own documents introduces important concepts---like "relative" and "absolute" paths, file formats, character encoding, and small shell utilities like `grep` (used to search through text files), `wc` (word count), or `sed` (stream editor for text transformation)---that can later be extended into more advanced concepts in system administration or natural language processing.
+In response to this importance, our first step in addressing daily humanistic computing in the classroom is to create small "experiments" that address a student's own writing habits.
+These exercises might include a lab session in which students analyze their own documents for commonly overused "weasel words,"[^ln-weasel] for example.
+Working with one's own documents introduces important technical concepts---like "relative" and "absolute" paths, file formats, character encoding, and small shell utilities like `grep` (used to search through text files), `wc` (word count), or `sed` (stream editor for text transformation)---that can later be extended into more advanced concepts in system administration or natural language processing.
 Short exercises in text-based programming can be put together to form the students' first programs, performing tasks like "safely rename all the files in this folder according to such-and-such rule," or "keep a daily log of my writing progress."

-[^ln-weasel]: Weasel words are words that sound very meaningful, but instead of adding, diminish the impact of persuasive writing.
-The "very" in the previous sentence, for example.
+[^ln-weasel]: Weasel words are words that sound very meaningful, but diminish instead of adding to the impact of persuasive writing.
+The "very" in the previous sentence, for example, is a weasel word.

 ### 1.2 Use few, free, small, simple, universal, and powerful tools that you can hack and understand.

 Researchers, librarians, students, and faculty are faced with a bewildering array of software choices.
-In making the decision to invest time and resources into learning a new tool or methodology, we are guided by "Unix Philosophy" and the free software movement.
+In deciding whether to invest time and resources into learning a new tool or methodology, we are guided by "Unix Philosophy" and the free software movement.
 The Unix philosophy of computing prioritizes small, modular pieces of software that "do one thing well" [@mcilroy_unix_1978].
 Such software can then be chained together with other small but powerful tools to achieve complex results.
 Free software, besides being cost effective ("free as in beer"), also opens the tool itself to humanistic inquiry.
-Code is said to be free whet it is available for inspection, interpretation, critique, and modification.
+Code is said to be "free" when it is available for inspection, interpretation, critique, and modification.
 It is, in the words of Richard Stallman, "free as in speech" [@stallman_why_2007].
 Above all, we seek out universal tools that we can understand and, where needed, customize to fit our own particular needs and